 They were part of, I thought, “delusional Hollywood” where people go to become someone else and to seek the mythical success of fame.
 They were the pageantry and touristy attraction to celebrity; they were the pretend side of pretending.

-I didn’t feel sorry for him at the time, in fact, I felt glad for myself for never choosing what appeared to be a desperate route.
+I didn’t feel sorry for him at the time, it seemed like a choice more than a fate and I felt glad for myself for never choosing what appeared to be a lost route.
 Yet I, and countless others, participated in the show they were providing at great expense to themselves.
 The expense of which led to Christopher’s unexplained demise, found in a dumpster at only 52 years of age.
-His lonely death was an illustration of a life that itself had been discarded.
+His lonely death was an illustration from a life that itself had been discarded.
 A discarded person longing to be recognized, to be loved, to be heroic.

 Today, I am ashamed for not having paid attention.
 I am ashamed that I could not see past my frivolity or to recognize the good fortune I have been given so that I could afford such obstinacy.
 I am sorry Christopher Dennis that only today am I discovering your story; your battle with meth addiction, your homelessness, the attack on your person.
 Only today am I feeling the hot pavement on that boulevard of broken dreams where you walked day after day, hoping your struggle might one day reward your effort.